PacketAnglers/atd-avd-l2ls/README.md

 git clone https://github.com/PacketAnglers/atd-avd-l2ls.git
 ```

-- At this point you should see the `ATD AVD L2lS` directory under the labfiles directory.
+- At this point you should see the `atd-avd-l2ls` directory under the labfiles directory.

 ## STEP #3 - Update Passwords and SSH Keys